aalberti/articles/mental models/turtles.en.md

 For this feature, you want to smoke test the end-to-end plumbing, while randomly generating edge cases at 5000 tests per second, by testing one independent sub-sub domain library.
 It depends.

-In a simple system, you might be able to call bubbles of practises unit, inetgration, system, service, UI, or end-to-end tests, in a way that makes sense to you across all your modules.
+In a simple system, you might be able to call bubbles of practises unit, integration, system, service, UI, or end-to-end tests, in a way that makes sense to you across all your modules.
-In more complex systems, what you call a unit test is totally different from one module to the other.
+In more complex systems (for example a polyglot one), what you call a unit test is totally different from one module to the other.

 In addition, like all systems, architecture is nested.
 The integration testing of a system is the unit testing of a higher level one.